pucelle/vscode-css-navigation/README.md

 At beginning, this project is a fork from [vscode-css-peek](https://github.com/pranaygp/vscode-css-peek/tree/master/client), and fixed Scss nesting reference problem.

-But then I found it eats so much CPU & memory: e.g.: One of my project has about 280 CSS files out of 5500 total files, includes about 6 MB css codes.
-On my MacBook Pro, it needs 7s to load (about 1.3s to search files and 6s to parse) and uses 700 MB memory.
+But then I found it eats so much CPU & memory.
+E.g., one of my project has 280 CSS files out of 5500 files, includes 6 MB of css codes.
+On my MacBook Pro, it needs 7s to load (1.3s to search files and 6s to parse) and uses 700 MB memory.

-Finally I decided to implement a new css parser, which also supports Scss & Less.
-It's a very simple parser and not 100% strict, but it's fast enough.
-Now it costs about 0.8s to search files, and about 0.5s to parse them.
+So I decided to implement a new css parser, which also supports Scss & Less.
+It's a very simple parser and not 100% strict, but it's fast.
+Now it costs about 0.8s to search files, and 0.5s to parse them.
 Memory usage in caching parsed results is about 3x~10x to file size.

 After files loaded, The extension will track file and directory changes automatically, and reload them if needed.